MrMarlonM/project-turmeric/README.md

 ## Credits
 ### Code
-For the CSS wildcard selector used to override default styles of the browser and the HTML implementation of the favicon, I referenced code of the Love Running walkthrough project.
+For the CSS wildcard selector used to override the default styles of the browser and the HTML implementation of the favicon, I referenced the code of the Love Running walkthrough project.
 Comments about the code clear up which lines are meant.

 ### README
 To make the readme file as helpful and understandable as possible, I used the [love-running-project](https://github.com/lucyrush/readme-love-running) readme file provided by [Code Institute](https://codeinstitute.net/) and the [animal_shelter](https://github.com/IuliiaKonovalova/animal_shelter) readme file from [Iuliia Konovalova](https://github.com/IuliiaKonovalova) for guidance.

 ### Technology used
-- To create general structure [HTML](https://www.w3schools.com/html/) was used
+- To create a general structure [HTML](https://www.w3schools.com/html/) was used
 - To add style and responsiveness to the website [CSS](https://www.w3schools.com/html/html_css.asp) was used
     - [Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) was used to make elements responsive
-    - [Media queries](https://www.w3schools.com/css/css3_mediaqueries.asp) were used to bring changes to different sized viewports not possible with flexbox
+    - [Media queries](https://www.w3schools.com/css/css3_mediaqueries.asp) were used to bring changes to different-sized viewports not possible with flex-box
 - To create wireframes the software [Balsamiq](https://balsamiq.com/) was used
 - For writing and editing the code [Gitpod](https://www.gitpod.io/) was used
 - To host the code and the website [Github](https://github.com/) was used
 - For the version control of the website [Git](https://git-scm.com/) was used

 ### Tools
-The following pages and program were used in creation of the webpage:
+The following pages and programs were used in the creation of the webpage:
 - [Google Fonts](https://fonts.google.com/) to implement the used Font
 - [Dopelycolors](https://colors.dopely.top/) to find fitting colors
 - [Balsamiq](https://balsamiq.com/) to create Wireframes for the project
 - [Fontawesome](https://fontawesome.com/) for logos
 - [favicon.io](https://favicon.io/) to create the favicon
-- [freeconvert.com](https://www.freeconvert.com/de/webp-converter) to convert images into webp format
+- [freeconvert.com](https://www.freeconvert.com/de/webp-converter) to convert images into webp-format

 ### Media
 [turmeric-art](https://pixabay.com/de/illustrations/kurkuma-w%C3%BCrzen-k%C3%BCche-komponente-8397097/)